 The bill H. 3223 aims to amend the South Carolina Code of Laws by introducing Article 5 to Chapter 69, Title 40, which establishes definitions and requirements for the use of telehealth in veterinary services.
 Key definitions include "tele-advice," "teleconsulting," "tele-education," and "telemedicine," which collectively outline the various forms of remote veterinary care and communication.
-The bill stipulates that only licensed veterinarians can establish a veterinarian-client-patient relationship and provides guidelines for maintaining this relationship through both in-person and telehealth evaluations.
-It emphasizes the importance of obtaining client consent before providing telehealth services and mandates that veterinarians use sound professional judgment when determining the appropriateness of telemedicine for a patient's condition.
+The bill specifies that only licensed veterinarians can establish a veterinarian-client-patient relationship, which is necessary for providing telemedicine services.
+It also emphasizes the importance of maintaining appropriate standards of care, obtaining client consent, and ensuring the quality of technology used in telehealth practices.

 Latest Version: 40-69-20